digital images

 • Canva Online Photo Editor is easy to use.
 We suggest taking a tour of the features when offered.
 If your teacher has created a class account in Canva, follow the directions to log in.

-View an example on the right of edits made with these three image editor resources of an image for science class: topic: Exploring Other Worlds.
+Step 3.
+View an example on the right of edits made with these three image editor resources of an image for a science class: topic: Exploring Other Worlds.

 • Have your classmate try to guess what you are trying to communicate in your edited picture.